 Think About Your Baby’s Routine

-Also, for those with babies that do go to sleep independently and are having sleep issues at this age, in addition to practicing milestones consider that your baby may need a change to their routine.
-At this age, babies need about 3.5 hours of awake time before naps and, 10-12 hours of overnight sleep and 2-3 hours of daytime sleep.
+At this age, babies need about 3.5 hours of awake time before naps.
+They need 10-12 hours of overnight sleep and 2-3 hours of daytime sleep.
 Lastly, it never hurts to go back to the basics and make sure their nursery is conducive to good sleep; dark, cool, quiet, and boring.

 Hello Separation Anxiety